paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 ```c++
 void clearAllTasks();
 ```
-Used to clear all tasks from the queues on this module.
-Can be useful for failure recovery.
+Removes all tasks from all schedulers on this module.
+Also clears all pending task requests and task results.
+This function is called as part of ``DistrbutedTaskManager::cleanUp()``.

 ##### Unblock Task Schedulers
 ```c++